I'm a former AT&T

 AT&T Today CUSTOMER CARES *** The series on customer cares has stimulated many employees to write of their experiences.
 Jim Jacobs, a Local Services Specialist with AT&T Growth Markets in Tampa, wrote the following: During the past year, I have had the privilege of interacting on a regular basis with Steve Estrada, one of our switch technicians.
 Steve is driven by his desire to serve our customers and their needs.
 No request is too great for him to handle.
 He has made himself available for cutovers and emergencies 24 hours per day, 7 days a week.
 He makes certain that any customer or vendor who has a need to contact switch personnel has both his direct telephone number and pager number.
 Steve also manages to find time to discuss customer problems with sales representatives and project managers.
 It is my firm belief that without Steve's extraordinary efforts, AT&T Local Service in the Tampa Bay area would not be as successful as it is.
 This is National Customer Service Week.
 Even though Steve Estrada's job title does not have the words "customer service" in it, he exemplifies what customer service is all about and deserves recognition for his efforts.

-Since leaving Alcatel-Lucent in 2012, I've been a Netapp technical support engineer, and currently an outsourced technical support engineer for Microsoft Office365 (O365).
+Since leaving Alcatel-Lucent in 2012, I've been a Netapp technical support engineer working for one of their partners, and currently work for a Microsoft Partner as a technical support engineer for Microsoft Office365 (O365).

 If you can use a highly-skilled, multi-disciplined, conscientious, hard-worker in your organization, check out my resume